Pull request guidelines#

 On the overview page artifacts are listed in the section Related.

-Codecov and LGTM are currently for information only.
+Codecov and CodeQL are currently for information only.
 Their failure is not necessarily a blocker.

 tox is not used in the automated testing.
 It is supported for testing locally.

-[skip ci]in the commit message.
-If you know only a subset of CIs need to be run (e.g., if you are changing some block of plain reStructuredText and want only CircleCI to run to render the result), individual CIs can be skipped on individual commits as well by using the following substrings in commit messages:
+If you know only a subset of CIs need to be run, this can be controlled on individual commits by including the following substrings in commit messages:

 Number of commits and squashing#